 (Scroll to the bottom of the page for videos.)

 The state winner will go on to represent Nebraska at the National Conservation Foundation contest.
 National Conservation Foundation Video: NCF National Envirothon

 Note: Schools may register to compete at ANY regional contest, allowing schools the flexibility on what location and date they’d like to compete; however, schools may only compete in one regional contest per year.

 -Forming Teams: There are no limits on the number of teams from each school taking part in the regional contest.
-The regional competition is during FFA District competitions, however, FFA membership is not a requirement– science clubs, Scouts, 4-H, FFA and other five-member teams can enter.
+The regional competition is during FFA District competitions, however, FFA membership is not a requirement– science clubs, Scouts, 4-H, FFA, and other 5-member teams can enter.

 -Tie-Breaker Rule: There is a tie-breaker question for each contest to determine a winner.
 The tie-breaker question will be a pre-selected question from the Aquatics section of the contest.